Title: | Minimalist Async Evaluation Framework for R |

 Daemons provide a potentially more efficient solution for asynchronous operations as new processes no longer need to be created on an ad hoc basis.

 Supply the argument ‘n’ to set the number of daemons.
-New
+New background

-processes are automatically created on
+processes are automatically created on the local machine

 By default dispatcher = "process"